2018 WZID Outstanding Woman Award Recipient, NDPA Lifesaver of the Year Nominee

 After college graduation, several successful accounting positions, and several not-so-successful businesses, Carolanne eventually decided to pursue her dream career of becoming a swim coach.
 After obtaining several certifications in the industry and doing a lot of research, she finally opened Winning Swimming.

 Coach Caron is the author of Water Safety with Swimmy, Swimmy's Water Safety Coloring Book, and the Water Safety Activity Kit.
-Visit the Author page here.
+Visit the Books page here.

 Coach Caron can speak on many different topics in the Swimming and Water Safety realm.
 Topics range from keeping children safer around the water to educating childcare providers and teaching triathletes to be more efficient in the water.
 To learn more, visit the Speaker page here.